lmaosad/kali-warp-gateway/README.md

 ---

+##  Bonus: Connect Multiple Devices using an Old Spare Router as a Switch

+If you have an extra Wi-Fi router lying around unused, you can turn it into an unmanaged network switch / secondary access point to route **multiple devices** (PCs, consoles, TVs, phones) through your Kali WARP Gateway!

+### How to configure the spare router:
+1. **Log into the Spare Router's Admin Panel:** Connect to the old router and access its settings (usually `192.168.1.1` or `192.168.0.1`).
+2. **Disable the DHCP Server:** Turn off the DHCP Server in the router settings.
+This prevents the spare router from handing out conflicting IP addresses.
+3. **Change Router IP (Optional):** Set the router's local management IP to `10.42.0.2` so it sits safely inside your Kali gateway's subnet.
+4. **Physical Cabling:**
+   * Plug an Ethernet cable from the **Kali Gateway Ethernet Port** into **LAN Port 1** on the spare router (*Do NOT use the WAN/Internet port*).
+   * Plug your Main Desktop, Gaming Console, or other PCs into **LAN Ports 2, 3, and 4**.
+   * *(Optional)* Leave Wi-Fi enabled on the spare router if you want encrypted WARP Wi-Fi for mobile devices!

+---

 ##  How People Can Improve This Setup

 If you want to take this project further, here are the best upgrades: